 The glossy gloss effect on PPAR receptors

 Other natural drugs acting on PPAR receptors

 All adaptogens with a traditionally known (or newly diagnosed) anti-diabetic effect are suspected of being able to act on PPAR receptors.
-This is the case with the Bajkalic Shihash (traditional anti-diabetes), whose flavonoid vogonin acts on PPARα ( Zhang2015wso ) and also on bitter Momordia , whose oil acts on PPARγ ( Khan2007bgm ).
-Systematic Investigation of Multiple Medicinal Plants ( Rozema2012sec ) revealed an effect on PPAR-α and PPARγ receptors in Albisia julibrissin , Arisaema sp., Cnidium monnieri , Pinellia ternata ( Lilium sp.) and lofatera ( Lophatherum gracile ).
+This is the case with the Bajkalic Shihash (traditional anti-diabetic), whose flavonoid vogonin acts on PPARα ( Zhang2015wso ) and also on bitter Momordia , whose oil acts on PPARγ ( Khan2007bgm ).
+Systematic Investigation of Multiple Medicinal Plants ( Rozema2012sec ) revealed an effect on PPAR-α and PPARγ receptors in Pink Albish ( Albizia julibrissin ), Arisema ( Arisaema sp.), Cnidium monnieri , Pinellia ternata ( Lilium sp.) and lofatera ( Lophatherum gracile ).
 The effect of PPAR- ?